NAHTAIV3L/swenu/README.md

 make install
 ```

+Usage: just like dmenu

+## FAQ
+Q: What is an ENU?

 ## Todo -
 - [x] "selection"
 - [x] figure out whats going on with stderr and exit code